 There's a lot in Western culture, that feeds on our greed, aversion, and delusion, that encourages our greed, aversion, and delusion.
 Like that cartoon in The New Yorker several years ago: A man is standing in front of a magazine rack, and the names of the magazines are all the seven deadly sins.
-Or like the billboard that used to be on I-15 North: "Las Vegas -seven deadly sins, one convenient location."
 Our culture encourages these things.

-So when you start to have doubts about the practice or become uncertain about the practice, you have to ask yourself: Whose values are speaking?
+So when you start to have doubts about the practice, become uncertain about the practice, you have to ask yourself: Whose values are speaking?
 And what's the quality of the mind that's speaking here?
 You want to step back from these things.
 It's not that you don't listen to your doubts at all, but you do want to figure out which doubts are coming from honest uncertainty, and which are coming from other agendas.
 Which of these voices do you want to identify with?

 Of course, there's the simple doubt of not knowing.
-But you also have to realize that if you wait for true knowledge, absolute, certain knowledge to come to you on a platter, you're going to die first.
+But you also have to realize that if you wait for true knowledge, absolute, certain knowledge to come, you're going to die first.
 We live in a world of uncertainties.
 We have to take gambles as to what effort will be worth expending to get a reward-in terms of pleasure, well-being, satisfaction-that's commensurate with the effort we put in.
 This is a part of human life that makes us uncomfortable.
 Most of us don't like to think about how much we're taking on faith as we go through the day.
 Even just believing that the world is going to go on as it has been: There's no guarantee.

-You have to realize that there's always going to be an element of uncertainty as you make choices in life.
+So you have to realize that there's always going to be an element of uncertainty as you make choices in life.
 This is where you have to balance what seems to be a safe choice as opposed to an unsafe one; a likely choice as opposed to an unlikely one; a noble choice as opposed to an ignoble one.
-When you look at the Buddha's teachings, they fit all the right criteria: They're safe, noble, and likely.
-It's likely, for example, there is a pattern to the principle of cause and effect.
-Even if it doesn't work out that that is the way things are, when you've followed the Buddha's instructions for exploring this issue, you've developed good qualities in the present moment.
+And you look at the Buddha's teachings and they fit all the right criteria: being safe, noble, and likely-that there is a pattern to the principle of cause and effect.

+Even if it doesn't work out that that is the way things are, you've developed good qualities in the present moment.
 There's a certain sense of satisfaction coming from that, a certain sense of nobility that you've acted on your higher impulses rather than on your lower ones.

 So you have to be willing to commit to some things before you learn any undeniable truth.
-This is a principle that Ajaan Lee repeats over and over again: that you have to be true in order to find truth.
-You have to say: "I'm really going to give myself to this particular course of action, this particular way of approaching life, and then see what comes out as a result."
+This is a principal that a Ajaan Lee repeats over and over again: that you have to be true in order to find truth.
+You have to say: I'm really going to give myself to this particular course of action, this particular way of approaching life, and then see what comes out as a result.
 You have to give it time; you have to give it energy.
 Without expending the energy, you're not going to get the strength of conviction in return.